wserafin/hello-world-jms-openshift/README.md

 ### Sending messages

-When a user posts a new string to the `/api/send` endpoint, the string is placed on in-memory queue, `Sender.strings` below.
+When a user posts a new string to the `/api/send` endpoint, the string is placed on an in-memory queue, `Sender.strings` below.
 The `SenderMessagingThread` class then takes the string, converts it to a message, and sends it to the `example/strings` queue on the broker.